Riyu-D1/cognara/src/OAUTH_TROUBLESHOOTING.md

 1. Click "Sign up" at the bottom of the login form
 2. Enter email and password (6+ characters)
 3. Click "Create Account"
-4. You'll be signed in and can use all StudyFlow features
+4. You'll be signed in and can use all Cognara features

 ## 🔍 Step-by-Step Debugging